-- -ip a.b.c.d where 0 <= a,b,c,d <= 255

-- -host A valid hostname

-- -fqdn A valid Fully Qualified Domain Name

-- -id The ID of the config to deploy to the specified device.

-- -start YYYY:MM:DD:HH:mm.
+- -ip a.b.c.d where 0 <= a,b,c,d <= 255.
+You may optionally prefix the IP with SITE: where SITE is the name of the Site the device is in. - -host A valid hostname - -fqdn A valid Fully Qualified Domain Name - -deviceid A device ID - -id The ID of the config to deploy to the specified device. - -configtext The configuration text to deploy to the specified device. - -start YYYY:MM:DD:HH:mm.
 The first date on which the task will run.
 Do not use this option with -sync. - -sync Indicates that the command should return only after the deploy task is complete.
 Do not use this option with -start. - -option current or startup_reload, as applicable to the device.